 RECOMMENDED HIGH SCHOOL PREPARATION

 The quality of an applicant's secondary school record is more important than a prescribed pattern of courses.
-The minimum requirements for consideration include four years of English, with heavy emphasis on writing; three to four years of academic mathematics; three to four years of laboratory science; three to four years of social studies; and two to three years of foreign language.
+Freshmen who are best prepared to succeed at NYU will have explored the following topics in their high schools: four years of English, with heavy emphasis on writing; three to four years of academic mathematics; three to four years of laboratory science; three to four years of social studies; and two to three years of foreign language.
 Students most competitive for admission will exceed these minimums.
 The admissions committee pays particular attention to the number of honors, AP, and IB courses the applicant has completed in high school.
 It is strongly recommended that all applicants take mathematics and language courses in the senior year of high school.

-All candidates for admission to the College must complete the Common Application and the NYU Member Questions and Writing Supplement on the Common Application.
+THE ADMISSIONS PROCESSAll candidates for admission to the College must complete the Common Application and the NYU Member Questions and Writing Supplement on the Common Application.
 Applicants must apply online, as there is no paper version of the application available.
-Any materials that a student or high school official is unable to submit online may be sent to: Office of Undergraduate Admissions, New York University, 665 Broadway, 11th Floor, New York, NY 10012-2339.
+Any materials that a student or high school official is unable to submit online may be sent to: Office of Undergraduate Admissions, 383 Lafayette Street, Second Floor, New York, NY 10003.